IMPORTANCE OF TRAINING

-Much of the focus on fish harvester training in recent years has been on the training requirements of TC's federal Marine Personnel Regulations (MPR) such as MED, ROC-MC and Fishing Masters training.
+Much of the focus on fish harvester training in recent years has been on the training requirements of Transport Canada's federal Marine Personnel Regulations (MPR), such as MED, ROC-MC and Fishing Masters training.
 However, it is important for fish harvesters to remember that provincial OH&S regulations have training requirements that apply to fishing vessels/workplaces as well.
-The provincial OHS training requirements include:
+The provincial OH&S training requirements include:

 Similar to the federal regulations, every fishing vessel/workplace is required to have at least one person on board trained in First Aid.

 For more information on the provincial training requirements for your vessel, contact the provincial OH&S Division at 1 (800) 563-5471

 The vast majority of fisheries training, including safety training and other master and crew training in NL, is delivered by the Marine Institute of Memorial University.
 Training is offered either at the main campus (St. John's), through community-based delivery throughout the province, or online/distance delivery methods.
 A sample of the safety-related fisheries training delivered by MI includes:

 Marine Emergency Duties (MED): MI is certified to deliver all Transport Canada MED training courses, including MED A1, MED A3, STCW Basic Safety, MED B1, MED B2, MED C, and MED D. The Offshore Safety & Survival Centre (OSSC) located in Foxtrap offers all MED courses, and MED A1 and A3 are offered regularly through community-based delivery